12.Chemistry & Mathematics(8)-Integration(2).

 There are two types of Integrals –

-A]Indefinite IntegralWhile specifying indefinite integral, no upper and lower limits are defined.After integrating the function under study, we get an answer that still has the ‘x‘term/s (i.e variables) in it and the constant of integration ‘C’.
+While specifying the indefinite integral, no upper and lower limits are defined.
+After integrating the function under study, we get an answer that still has the ‘x’ term/s (i.e.variables) and the constant of integration ‘C’.
 So, the answer is NOT a definite number.

 It can be represented as –

-e.g. ∫x3.dx = ?
+e.g. ∫ x3.dx = ?

 We know the general rule from last post that ,

-∫xn = [(xn+1)/n+1] + C ⇒ (These are general rules and we just blindly follow them).
+∫xn = [(xn+1)/n+1] + C ⇒ (These are general mathematical rules and we just follow them).

 ∴∫x3.dx = [x3+1 / 3+1] + C

-= [x / 4] + C ⇒ This answer has ‘x4′ term in it so it’s not an absolute number.
+= [x / 4] + C ⇒ This answer has the ‘x4′ term in it and thus it’s not an absolute number.

-e.g.Blank White 1_Fotor
+Blank White 1_Fotor

-Here we have specified the limits for our answer.
-This means that x can take values only in the range from 1 to 2.
-So how much is this range ?
-We can easily find out by subtracting the higher limit of the answer (i.e plugging in x=2) from lower limit of our answer(i.e plugging in x=1) as follows –
+In the above example, x can take values only in the range from 1 to 2.
+The range can be found out by subtracting the higher limit (i.e plugging in x=2) from the lower limit of the answer (found by plugging in x=1) as follows –

 Blank White2 _Fotor

-Now, we have got a definite answer – A NUMBER !Thus, this is a definite integral.Here the constant of integration is nullified and we have NO CONSTANT OF INTEGRATION.
+Solving this integral gives us a definite answer – A NUMBER!
+Thus, this is a definite integral.
+Here the constant of integration is nullified.
+Thus we have NO CONSTANT OF INTEGRATION.

-In geometric sense, integration can be interpreted as ‘area under the curve‘.As we add up the infinitesimal small changes in a quantity over a time period, we get area , which represents the summation of many small areas on the graph.The area under a curve between two points can be found by doing a definite integral between the two points.Why definite integral ?
-That is because area has to be a number – a finite value and only definite integral gives us a number as the answer.
+In a geometric sense, integration can be interpreted as the ‘area under the curve‘.
+As we add up the infinitesimal small changes in a quantity, over a period of time, we get the area under the curve.
+This area represents the summation of many small areas on the graph.
+The area under a curve between two points can only be found by using a definite integral between the two points.
+This is because area has to be a number – a finite value and only definite integrals give us a number as the answer.

-e.g.Find the area bounded by the lines y = 0, y = 1 and y =x2volume4
+e.g. Find the area bounded by the lines y = 0, y = 1 and y =x2volume4

-So here the function is y =x2 .Integrating this function and putting limits y=0 and y=1 , we can find out what area this function occupies in the curve which defines this function i.e y=x2 .
+In the above example, the function is y =x2.
+This means that y exponentially increases with x.
+Thus, the curve above is exponential.
+Integrating this function and putting the limits y=0 and y=1, we can find out what area this function occupies in the curve.

 integration1

-To find area we first integrate the function y= x-4.Then, we just plugged in x=2 and x= -2 and subtracted the upper limit from lower limit to find the range, i.e area under the curve.
+To find the area we first integrate the function y= x-4.
+Then, we plug in x=2 and x= -2 and subtract the upper limit from the lower limit to find the range, i.e. area under the curve.

 Be a perpetual student of life and keep learning …